Six Microservices Design Principles: Do We Really Know It Well?

 Microservices design principles allow developers to make critical design decisions about their architecture, the frameworks, and the tools they can utilize to navigate the vast technology landscape.
 Let’s look into the concepts to know more about its design principles and how the architecture responds to every principle.

 Revisiting the old hat of design principles

-The history of design principles started way back in the early 80s when the cornerstone of systems distribution technology was introduced.
+The history of design principles of microservices started way back in the early 80s when the cornerstone of systems distribution technology was introduced.
 It gave a path to a digital transformation since these principles act as a guiding theory and inform us about the basic tenets of any architecture.

 It was in the early 2000s that one of the first standardized design principles was conceptualized and published in the paper “Design Principles and Design Patterns”.
 Robert C Martin conceived the first five principles for Object-Oriented design, which would act as a guideline for implementing segregated business services.
 Later, Michael Feathers created the acronym SOLID, as we know it today.